znuny/manual/source/developer/general_information/how-it-works.rst

 .. note::

-   To convert an older XML format, you can use 'otrs.Console.pl Dev::Tools::Migrate::ConfigXMLStructure' command.
+   To convert an older XML format, you can use 'bin/znuny.Console.pl Dev::Tools::Migrate::ConfigXMLStructure' command.

    This console command is only available in Znuny LTS 6.0.

 The file ``Kernel/Config/Files/ZZZAAuto.pm`` is a cached Perl version of the XML that contains all settings with their current values.
 Generation happens during a system deployment.
-Manual redeployment is performed with ``bin/otrs.Console.pl Maint::Config::Rebuild``.
+Manual redeployment is performed with ``bin/znuny.Console.pl Maint::Config::Rebuild``.

 .. note::
     ``Kernel/Config/Files/ZZZAuto.pm`` does not exist anymore.
 It's now merged with ``Kernel/Config/Files/ZZZAAuto.pm``.
 Remove ``Kernel/Config/Files/Backups/ZZZAutoOTRS5.pm`` after a successful update.